temnoregg/hostel/readme.txt

 - Fixed HTML content-type of the auto-mails
 - Fixed bug with pending status when manually marking booking as paid
 - Fixed JS validation error on the [wphostel-list] shortcode
+- Fixed problem with overlapping the "to" day when booking and showing availability

 = Version 0.5.9 =